List of sovereign states and dependent territories in Europe: UN member states and UNGA non-member observer state

 There are 50 sovereign states with territory located within the common definition of Europe and/or membership in international European organisations that are almost universally recognized internationally.
 All are either member states of the United Nations or non-member observer states at the United Nations General Assembly (UNGA), and all except Belarus, Kazakhstan, Russia, and Vatican City are members of the Council of Europe.
 44 countries have their capital city located within Europe, and (as of 2022) 27 of those countries are member states of the European Union, which means that they are highly integrated with one another and share their sovereignty through EU institutions.
+There are currently nine states recognized as candidate countries for membership in the European Union.
+Seven of these nine states are located in Europe (Albania, Bosnia and Herzegovina, Moldova, Montenegro, North Macedonia, Serbia, and Ukraine), while two have territories in both Asia and Europe (Georgia and Turkey).

 Each entry in the list below has a map of its location in Europe.
 Territory in Europe is shown in dark-green; territory not geographically in Europe is shown in a lighter shade of green.
 The lightest shade of green represents other states in the EU and is shown on the maps of all territories within the EU.
 For candidate members of the EU, see potential enlargement of the European Union.